 The standard has two types of defined data: cmi5 defined Statements and cmi5 allowed Statements. cmi5 defined Statements are required by the specification and are tied to the concept of session/registration management.
 They include a specific cmi5 category Activity for easy detection and access in the LRS statement stream. cmi5 allowed Statements include the session id and potentially additional information included in the launch data but are otherwise custom to an AU.

-Find more cmi5 terminology here or visit Github for examples of common attributes and statements.
+Find out more about how cmi5 works or visit Github for examples of common attributes and statements.
 The cmi5 best practices guide that will be released as part of Project CATAPULT will also include examples and test courseware.

 Can I use cmi5 outside of an LMS?